datagrok-ai/public/help/develop/how-to/build-an-app.md

 * application lifecycle

 The following chapter guides through these key development topics.
-Take it as a birds-eye overview of the applcation development area, and proceed to the articles and samples referenced in the guide for the further details.
+Take it as a birds-eye overview of the applcation development area, grasp the major building blocks, and proceed to the articles and samples referenced in the guide for the further details.

 ## Code samples

-We provide a diversed set of code snippets of the API use, and sample packages with viewers, applications, etc.
+We provide a diversed set of code snippets of the API use, and sample packages with viewers, applications, and so forth.

-* For short samples of using API, go to https://public.datagrok.ai/js and observe "Samples" block, or alternatively access it via a "Help" button at the bottom of the activity bar on the left of the Datagrok's main window (then follow to `JavaScript API Samples`).
+* For short samples of using API, go to https://public.datagrok.ai/js and observe a "Samples" block, or alternatively — access it via the "Help" button at the bottom of the activity bar on the left of the Datagrok's main window, and then follow to `JavaScript API Samples`.

 * The sources of these snippets are all located at https://github.com/datagrok-ai/public/tree/master/packages/ApiSamples.

-* Observe the entirety of our demo codes at `https://github.com/datagrok-ai/public/tree/master/packages`.
-For instance, you may find there a package [Viewers](https://github.com/datagrok-ai/public/tree/master/packages/Viewers) which showcases a variery [Chem package](https://github.com/datagrok-ai/public/tree/master/packages/Chem)
+* Check all our demo codes at `https://github.com/datagrok-ai/public/tree/master/packages`.
+For instance, you may find there a package [Viewers](https://github.com/datagrok-ai/public/tree/master/packages/Viewers) which showcases a variery of viewers one can build on Datagrok, or a [Chem package](https://github.com/datagrok-ai/public/tree/master/packages/Chem), which shows how in-browser computations with WebAssembly may be organized on the platform.

-These developers who's been starting with the platform recently are telling us the samples above became a major source of knowledge for their daily work with the platform.
+Developers who's been starting with the platform recently has shared their experience: the samples above became a major source of knowledge for their daily work with the platform.
 We recommend you to recall these locations too, and resort to them for resolving your daily technical questions in addition to posting questions and suggestions on our [Community Forum](https://community.datagrok.ai/) at https://community.datagrok.ai/.